SpaceVim/SpaceVim/docs/development.md

 - `plugin`: files in `autoload/SpaceVim/plugins/` directory
 - `bundle`: files in `bundle/` directory
 - `core`: other files in this repository

+In addition to these scopes above, you can also use a specific layer name or plugin name as a scope.

 **subject:**